vdektiarev/redis-memory-overload/README.md

 - Adding the connectors and their configuration back
 - Starting the connectors again

-This whole process resulted in few hours of downtime which obviously had a major business impact, and after returning the system to the business-as-usual state, the team had to make sure that thing won't happen again.
+This whole process resulted in few hours of downtime, which obviously had a major business impact, and after returning the system to the business-as-usual state, the team had to make sure that thing won't happen again.

 ### Addressing the Issue

 #### Monitoring and Alerting

 First of all, the team had to improve their observability of the system they are working with - to become more proactive, to foresee the issues before they are occurring or starting impacting the business.
-Having Redis as a managed service in AWS, it is a relatively simple task to achieve, as there is a metric for Elasticache called "DatabaseMemoryUsagePercentage" - indicating how much memory is used by the storage.
+Having Redis as a managed service in AWS, it is a relatively simple task to achieve, as there is a metric for ElastiCache called "DatabaseMemoryUsagePercentage" - indicating how much memory is used by the storage.
 The only remaining thing is to make sure that monitoring of that metric is automated and if it exceeds the approved threshold, the team would be notified:

 1. Create an Amazon CloudWatch Alarm: CloudWatch is a monitoring service in AWS that can collect and track metrics.
 You'll start by creating an alarm that will trigger when the DatabaseMemoryUsagePercentage metric exceeds a specified threshold.
 This can be done in the Alarms screen of CloudWatch service.
 There you'd be able to select the desired metric, the threshold indicating the percentage of memory used when you want to be notified, and the action to be taken (for example, an email to the team or a Lambda function trigger which would send an alert to the corporate messenger).